MCT-master/mct-master.github.io/_posts_draft/2018-11-20-Group-B-DSP-workshop.md

 ## Making new instruments and plugins

 On Thursday, we learned how to make VST instruments and plugins with Csound and Cabbage, which took it all to a new level.
 Now it wasn't just experimenting with crazy sounds, now we were able to make tools and instruments we could use for performance and music production.
-This day we also were able to do a cross-campus impro performance that we recorded:
+This day we also were able to do a cross-campus improvisation performance that we recorded:

 <figure align="middle">
 <audio controls="">